-When it comes to marketing, customers expect the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
-The problem is that, for most companies, those environments operate off of different datasets — even though the customer is the same.
-Customers also expect their experiences as they move from channel to channel to be consistent, and “in the moment.”
-Most customer journeys involve over three different channels (e.g., email, web, and mobile app), and customers tend to move seamlessly and quickly between these channels.
+As customers move from channel to channel, they expect their experiences to be consistent and ‘in the moment’.
+Most customer journeys involve three or more different channels (email, web, and mobile app), and customers tend to move seamlessly and quickly between these channels.
 Most companies, however, don’t have these data environments connected in real time.

 In a nutshell, CDPs are concerned with these primary tasks: data collection, data unification, data activation, and data insights.

-Personalisation: Say you see a consumer come to your website, browse a particular product (new red convertible), and leave.
-Wouldn’t it be great if you could tie everything you’ve learned about that customer to a personalised offer (test drive one today, and get $500 off MSRP!) via email or push notification?
+A consumer comes to your website, browses a particular product — say, a new red convertible — and leaves.
+Wouldn’t it be great if you could tie everything you’ve learned about that customer to a personalised offer via email or push notification?
+For example: "test drive this red convertible today, and get $500 off MSRP!"
 You can only do that by connecting that consumer’s identity to your marketing engine.

 CDPs solve this problem.
 Customers who see content tailored to their interests (test drive this red convertible today!) are more likely to engage with a brand.